 - You can use different herbs if you like.
 Tarragon or Rosemary would both be amazing.
 Fresh herbs are wonderful too if you have them.

-You may have a preferred method for making gravy and if so, go ahead and do that but I’ve found this to be easy and foolproof.
-If you’ve never made gravy before, please give this a try as it is so easy and so much better and tastier than canned gravy.
+You might have a preferred method for making gravy and if so, go ahead and do that but I’ve found both these methods to be easy and foolproof.
+If you’ve never made gravy before give it a try.
+It’s so easy and tastes way better than canned!
+Feel free to use gluten free all purpose flour if you like.

 - Whisk it into the broth and keep whisking till smooth.
 As you continue cooking the gravy, it will thicken but if it’s not thick enough feel free to add a bit more flour and water.
 If it gets lumpy, put it through a sieve and it will be fine.
 If there is any juice that has collected under the chicken on the platter, add that in to the gravy.

-- Or, heat the fat in the bottom of the pan.
-Add the flour ( at a ratio of 1 tablespoon flour to 1 tablespoon fat) and stir and cook for a couple of minutes till golden.
+- Method 2: heat the fat in the bottom of the pan.
+Add the flour (at a ratio of 1 tablespoon flour to 1 tablespoon fat) and stir and cook for a couple of minutes till golden.
 Then add the remaining chicken broth whisking as you go.
 It will thicken as it cooks.
 Feel free to add herbs or salt and pepper to taste.